alwaysdata/documentation/src/content/en/docs/admin-billing/permissions/index.md

 - **Account management**: delegates account opening to your associates (*Subscriptions* menu),
 - **[Billing](/en/docs/admin-billing/billing/)**: lets accounting or administrative departments receive an alert when your account balance is negative or when a ticket relating to billing is opened by us, buy/renew/transfer domains (*Billing* menu),
-- **Technical at account level**: lets technical teams manage the purely technical aspects of your hosting (sites, e-mails, databases) without worrying about its management or billing,
+- **Technical at account level**: lets technical teams manage the purely technical aspects of your hosting (sites, emails, databases) without worrying about its management or billing,
-- **Technical at server level**: available on [Private Cloud](/en/docs/admin-billing/billing/private-cloud-prices), your network administrator can manage the rules for the firewalls, e-mail send queues and many other aspects.
+- **Technical at server level**: available on [Private Cloud](/en/docs/admin-billing/billing/private-cloud-prices), your network administrator can manage the rules for the firewalls, email send queues and many other aspects.

 ## Technical permissions